 As an avid planner, I love the preparation stage of almost any project.
 I enjoy considering “what if” scenarios and pulling together resources that can be accessed quickly in a pinch.
 Perhaps all my years working on contingency plans for long-term care facilities has played a part in that, but there’s comfort that comes with feeling well-prepared to handle whatever blows your way.

 And in the case of Seattle’s recent weather forecast, wind was what we were expecting to blow our way.

 Being prepared enough to sit back and go with the flow in the event of a utility outage is a serious act of self-care for me.
-I would much rather expect the worst and celebrate the not-so-bad when things don’t turn out to be so tragic.
+I would much rather expect the worst and celebrate the not-so-bad.

-In this case, preparing involved ensuring access to easily prepared foods, having extra drinking water on hand (although our well is equipped with a generator, you just never know), and having a source of light and heat.
+In this case, preparing involved ensuring that we had easy-to-prepare foods on hand, extra drinking water (although our well is equipped with a generator), and a source of light and heat.

 While there’s no way to predict or prepare for every scenario, covering the basics doesn’t hurt.
 And it sure makes things a lot less stressful.